booo/node-bitcoin-p2p/doc/list.md

  * `node`:
    Interpreter, usually "node".
  * `daemon/start.js`:
    Here will be displayed the startup script.
-For node-bitcoin-p2p this is daemon/start.js.
+For bitcoinjs-server this is daemon/start.js.
  * `[5261, 5260]`:
    This are the process IDs.
 5260 is the manager process and 5261 the